-Understanding the theory behind speech language development is crucial for both parents and professionals.
-Parents needs to understand the big picture of language development is order to help their children work towards their goals.
-Speech language pathologists must also fully grasp how language develops and each area relates to each other in order to accurately assess and treat clients.
+Understanding the theory of speech-language development is crucial for both parents and professionals.
+Parents need to understand the complete picture of language development to help their children work towards their goals.
+Speech-language pathologists must also grasp how language develops and how each area relates to one another in order to assess and treat clients.

-We communicate in one form or another all day long from day one!
+We communicate in one form or another all day long!

-To be honest, even as a speech language pathologist, it has taken me years to really wrap my head around all the aspects of speech and language development and how each area intertwines with another.
-It is complicated learning process.
+To be honest, even as a speech-language pathologist, it has taken me years to wrap my head around all the aspects of speech and language development and how each area intertwines with each other.

-During grad school, my CFY and first few jobs, I worked with only adults in acute inpatient care, short-term and long-term rehab, and as outpatients.
-The idea of rehabilitation just clicked for me.
+During grad school, my CFY, and first few jobs, I worked with only adults in an acute inpatient care, in short-term and long-term rehab, and in outpatient facilities.
+Rehabilitation just clicked for me.
 TBI, aphasia, apraxia, dysarthria, dysphagia….I just got it!

-Then, one job, switched me to outpatient peds and my whole professional career shifted!
-I feel in love with peds and enjoyed the challenge of habilitation.
+Then, one job switched me to outpatient pediatrics and my whole professional career shifted!
+I feel in love with pediatrics and enjoyed the challenge.
 This was a whole new ball game.
-I wasn’t working on fixing/compensating an already built system, I was working on developing a system.
+I wasn’t working on fixing/compensating an already built system.
+Instead, I was working on developing a system.
 Yikes!

 Now, I knew all about speech and language development from studying in grad school.
-However, it took me years to grasp how all aspects of speech language development relate to each other and how children develop these skills and how to best help them.
+However, I took years to grasp how children develop these skills and how to best help them.

-Speech development refers to the motor development of our tongue, lips, breath support, voice, and jaw in order produce correct sounds and sounds within words.
-It is actually insanely complex!
+Speech development refers to the development of the tongue, lips, breath support, voice, and jaw to produce sounds.

-Certain sounds are easier for children to say as they require less muscle coordination and movement.
+Certain sounds are easier for children to say as they require less muscle coordination, movement, and/or fine motor control.
 Therefore, children TYPICALLY learn certain sounds before others.
 If your child has trouble saying certain sounds, it may be developmentally normal.
-If you are concerned, please contact a speech language pathologist.
+If you are concerned, please contact a speech-language pathologist.

-How well we say our sounds is how "intelligible" we are.
+How well children say sounds is how "intelligible" they are.
 By 4 years of age, a child should be 100% intelligible even if he/she makes articulation errors (i.e. saying "wabbit" for "rabbit").

-Click here for more detailed information on speech development and when certain sounds develop.
-Check out an easy to read articulation by age chart.
+Click here for detailed information on speech development and when certain sounds develop and grab free handouts on speech development.